AJFrio/Reciever-Control/README.md

 ### Important Notes:

-- The service runs as the `pi` user and assumes your project is in `/home/frioa1/Downloads/Reciever-Control-main`
+- The service runs as the `frioaj1` user and assumes your project is in `/home/frioaj1/Downloads/Reciever-Control-main`
 - If using a different username or path, edit the service file accordingly
 - The service includes display environment variables for GUI applications
 - If you modify the script, restart the service: `sudo systemctl restart receiver-control.service`
+- **Note:** The `frioaj1` user needs sudo privileges to manage (start/stop/enable) the service

 ### Runtime Speed Control: